MacacaGames/GameSystem/Readme.md

 Use the ``[ResloveTarget]`` attribute to mark a class to become a injectable object.

 Each MonoBehaviourLifeCycle and ScriptableObjectLifeCycle in the scene or referenced on ApplicationController will also injectable.
+(MonoBehaviourLifeCycle and ScriptableObjectLifeCycle doesn't require ``[ResloveTarget]`` attribute)

 And use ``[Inject]`` attribute on the target field/property.
 Finally use ResolveInjection to complete injection.

 All MonoBehaviourLifeCycle, ScriptableObjectLifeCycle and GamePlayData will complete the injtection automatically on each instance during Init phase.

+Note: Currentlly, MonoBehaviourLifeCycle, ScriptableObjectLifeCycle and the class which has ``[ResloveTarget]`` attribute will only have one instance and managed by ApplicationController.

+To get the class instance manually see [Document](https://macacagames.github.io/GameSystem/api/MacacaGames.GameSystem.ApplicationController.html#MacacaGames_GameSystem_ApplicationController_GetMonobehaviourLifeCycle_System_Type_) for more detail.

 ### Example:
 ```csharp